Protestantism in the Philippines: World War II and independence

 To deal with the diverse Protestant groups, the Japanese during their occupation of the Philippines during Second World War pressed for the formation of the Evangelical Church of the Philippines which combined thirteen denominations.
 However, most of the larger denominations such as Methodist, Episcopal, Unida and other independent churches refused to join.
 After the war, the Evangelical Church of the Philippines further fragmented, but the Disciples of Christ, the United Brethren, the Iglesia Evangelica Unida de Cristo, the Evangelica Nacional, some individual congregations of the IEMELIF, the Philippine Methodist and the Presbyterian Churches remained intact.
 Several churches united to form the United Church of Christ in the Philippines in 1948.
 In 1949 the United Evangelical Church, the Philippine Federation of Evangelical Churches, and the Iglesia Evangelica Unida de Cristo formed the Philippine Federation of Christian Churches, now called the National Council of Churches in the Philippines.
 Today, Protestant and evangelical churches and denominations are grouped into major councils of churches: The National Council of Churches in the Philippines (NCCP) for mainline Protestant churches and the Philippine Council of Evangelical Churches (PCEC) for evangelical churches, organized in 1964.

-Several independent church organizations emerged in the 1970s and mid-1980s, such as the Jesus Is Lord Church Worldwide, the Greenhills Christian Fellowship founded in 1978 by the Conservative Baptists, the Bread of Life Ministries International founded in 1982, and the Christ's Commission Fellowship and Victory Christian Fellowship both established in 1984.
+Several independent church organizations emerged in the 1970s and mid-1980s, such as the Jesus Is Lord Church, the Greenhills Christian Fellowship founded in 1978 by the Conservative Baptists, the Bread of Life Ministries International founded in 1982, and the Christ's Commission Fellowship and Victory Christian Fellowship both established in 1984.
 These churches used mass media to spread evangelical Christianity in the country and to establish more non-denominational, Pentecostal, and charismatic churches.
 These churches grew up rapidly and are considered one of the major Protestant megachurches in the Philippines.

 A major factor in the development of Philippine Protestantism is the explicit expression of religious freedom found in Section 5, Article III ("Bill of Rights) of the 1987 Constitution, separating church and state.
 The concept and its English phrasing has been present in every national charter since the 1935 Constitution promulgated by the Commonwealth government.
 The Philippine Youth Movement founded in 1926 boosted the move to develop the indigenous Protestant church nationwide.

 A theme in the development of Protestantism in the Philippines is the tension between the religion and nationalism.
 After an initial period of resentment toward American missionaries, Filipinos gradually accepted Protestantism.
-During the 1920s and '30s, American Methodist missionaries openly supported Filipino independence from the United States.
+During the 1920s and 1930s, American Methodist missionaries openly supported Filipino independence from the United States.

 Education

-Protestant missionaries founded many schools and universities in the Philippines.
-Some of which are founded by early American Protestant missionaries.
+Protestant missionaries founded many schools and universities in the Philippines, some of which having been founded by early American Protestant missionaries.
 Most notable of these is Silliman University, the first Protestant school in the country and the first university founded by Americans in Asia.
-Silliman is followed by the Central Philippine University, its sister institution, and other institutions of higher learning such as Trinity University of Asia, West Negros University, Filamer Christian University, the Philippine Christian University and the Adventist University of the Philippines.
+Silliman is followed by the Central Philippine University, its sister institution, and other institutions of higher learning such as Trinity University of Asia, West Negros University, Filamer Christian University, the Philippine Christian University, and the Adventist University of the Philippines.